ShantanuBhatt2001/DomainDashV2.0/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/your-username/domain-dash.git`
+2. Open the interim-2 branch.
-2. Open the project in your preferred IDE or text editor.
+3. Open the project in your preferred IDE or text editor.
-3. Compile and run the game using the provided build scripts or IDE configuration.
+4. Compile and run the game using the provided build scripts or IDE configuration.

 ## How to Play